 What kind of facelift is right for you?

-All of these so-called lifts are attempts to increase the fullness of the face.
-They achieve their rejuvenative benefit by pumping a variety of materials into the face in strategic locations.
+A “liquid facelift” is a procedure done to fill up the face.
+There are other terms that have been coined by individual surgeons such as Y-Lift and Spacelift.
+All of these procedures achieve their rejuvenative benefit by pumping a variety of materials into the face in strategic locations.
 Most fillers that are put in the face are temporary, but they do produce a plumping effect.
 There is absolutely no lifting that occurs in the vertical axis with these procedures.

 As discussed above, volume loss occurs with aging.
 One of the elements that we lose over time is fat, which redistributes (and also sags) in the face.